 Allow time to review your students’ responses.
 As you’re interpreting their comments, consider the following steps:

-- Look for common themes and don’t dwell too much on individual divergent responses.
+- Look for common themes about what is working well for students and what changes they would like to see.
+Don’t dwell too much on individual divergent responses unless they indicate a serious issue between students or an issue with class climate, sense of belonging, or accessibility for one or more students.
 You may wish to categorize comments and separate your emotional response from the actionable information.

 - After processing your feelings, return to the most common themes and look for what you can implement or address.